ppaternostro/droid-hunter-as/README.md

 You will need to [sideload and install](https://www.howtogeek.com/313433/how-to-sideload-apps-on-android/) the **app-debug.apk** file to your mobile device.

-### Caveat Emptor
-This simple game is functional and pretty stable.
-The use of the Java **Thread** class does occasionally cause some anomalous issues in **multilevel** mode.
-At some point I need to update the code to address the anomalies.
-At some point. :-)

 ### Game Play (Screen Recording Video)
 [Droid Hunter Screen Recording](https://github.com/user-attachments/assets/ebe623f0-2218-4c5b-8f05-a83339aa48f3)